Ophiasis Alopecia: Causes, Symptoms, And Treatment

 Image: Shutterstock

 Ophiasis alopecia is often seen in young adults, although it may occur in the later stages of life too.
-The major symptom of this condition is hair loss in the characteristic snake-like pattern.
+The major symptom of this condition is hair shedding in the characteristic snake-like pattern.
 One may also experience changes in nail color and texture.
 Nails with white spots and lines or nails losing their shine are the other signs to watch out for.
 As per anecdotal evidence, thinning of fingernails and toenails could also be the early signs of ophiasis alopecia.

 Another sign of ophiasis alopecia is the loss of thick, long hair and an increase in miniature hair patterns in the affected areas (4).